2024 annual impact

 Garden-Pantry partnership increases access to produce

 During the 2021 growing season, Lisle Township Community Garden harvested and donated 1,100 pounds of fresh produce to The Lisle Township Food Pantry.
 Founded in 2012 by caring community members, the garden was planted to supplement the fresh produce offered at Lisle Township Food Pantry right next door.
-Community members accessing the pantry for grocery [...]
+Community members accessing the pantry for grocery assistance wanted more produce, but it did not have enough to offer regularly.
+“Fresh produce is the number one thing people want,” said Charles Biggins, food pantry director.
+“Customers are looking for plant-based diets to fight health issues.”
+According to a groundbreaking study by United [...]

 Giving DuPage Days 2022